BethW83/Group-Project-1-Retail/README.md

 In the `/visualisations` folder we created four Power BI Desktop files:

 -   `SharedDataset.pbix` - This is the file that imports the CSV files.
 As all team members folder location is different on their local development, we import the CSV files from this GitHub repository raw links using the Web import rather than the File import.
 This allows all team members to open and edit the file without modifying each time.
 All extra columns and measures were added to this file, then the data published to our shared Power BI workspace.
 The other three files then directly connect to this published dataset, so there is a single source of truth for the data that we all shared.
-We could then individually work on the following dashboard files separetly without conflicts, while still publishing the dashboards to the same shared workspace.
+We could then individually work on the following dashboard files separately without conflicts, while still publishing the dashboards to the same shared workspace.
 -   `1-Descriptive-Statistics-and-Trend-Analysis.pbix` - This is the visualisations for the sales and descriptive statistics dashboard.
--   `2-Customer-Segmentation-and-Purchase-Behaviour.pbix` - This is the visualisations for the cusotmer behaviour dashboard.
+-   `2-Customer-Segmentation-and-Purchase-Behaviour.pbix` - This is the visualisations for the customer behaviour dashboard.
 -   `3-Product-Analysis.pbix` - This is the visualisations for the product dashboard.

 **DAX Measures and Columns**